Sarah Brightman: 2016–2017: Order of Merit of the Italian Republic, continuous touring

-2018–present: Hymn, Phantom China project and honorary doctorate
+2018–2022: Hymn, Phantom China project and honorary doctorate

 On 7 June, Brightman announced in Shanghai that she will be joining a team of celebrity judges on a musical theatre casting TV show.
 Judges will be searching for the first Chinese Phantom in 2020.
-The selected winner will not only perform on stage in the Chinese production of The Phantom of the Opera, but will possibly also appear inLondon's West End or the New York City Broadway production as well.
+The selected winner will not only perform on stage in the Chinese production of The Phantom of the Opera, but will possibly also appear in London's West End or the New York City Broadway production as well.

 On 10 September, she was awarded an honorary doctorate from the University of Hertfordshire, in recognition of her outstanding contributions to music and theatre.

 On 17 September 2018, Brightman announced her fifteenth full-length album Hymn, which was released on 9 November 2018 under Decca Gold/ Universal Music Group.
 The following week, on 16 November, the digital single "Miracle (Sarah's Version)", composed by Japanese musician and composer Yoshiki, was released, reaching the top 10 on iTunes classical music charts in 15 countries.
 In addition to the new album, Brightman announced a world tour, which began in South America in November 2018 and included 125 shows across five continents throughout 2019, concluding with her return to London's Royal Albert Hall for the first time over 20 years, with guest performers from the Hymn album Narcis, Vincent Niclo, and Yoshiki.

 In 2022, Brightman became a judge of the talent competition show Yoshiki Superstar Project X, airing on Hulu Japan and produced by Yoshiki.
 In September 2023, Brightman was featured in the music documentary film Yoshiki: Under the Sky.